mas-cli/mas/README.md

 Root privileges are now necessary to install/update apps from the App Store, because Apple secured `installd` on macOS 26.1+, 15.7.2+ & 14.8.2+ to fix [CVE-2025-43411](https://nvd.nist.gov/vuln/detail/CVE-2025-43411).
-To simplify the code, mas 4.0.0+ requires root privileges for the affected commands for all versions of macOS, even older ones for which `installd` hasn't been secured.
+To simplify the code, mas 4.0.0+ requires root privileges to install/update apps for all versions of macOS, even older ones for which `installd` hasn't been secured.
 Most users are already, or soon will be, using affected macOS versions.